Dodgers Cut Trevor Bauer After Reinstatement from MLB

 "The Dodgers organization believes that allegations of sexual assault or domestic violence should be thoroughly investigated, with due process given to the accused.
 From the beginning, we have fully cooperated with Major League Baseball's investigation and strictly followed the process stipulated under MLB's Joint Domestic Violence, Sexual Assault and Child Abuse Policy.
 Two extensive reviews of all the available evidence in this case - one by Commissioner Manfred and another by a neutral arbitrator - concluded that Mr. Bauer's actions warranted the longest every active player suspension in our sport for violations of this policy.
 Now that this process has been completed, and after careful consideration, we have decided that he will no longer be part of our organization."

 Bauer signed with the Dodgers as a free agent ahead of the 2021 season on a three-year, $102.5 million contract with a player option after each year.
-He was suspended with pay in early July of that year, after news broke that a San Diego woman had been granted a restraining order against Bauer.
+He was suspended with pay in early July of that year, after news broke that a San Diego woman had sought a restraining order against Bauer for alleged sexual assault.

-Bauer was never charged with a crime by the Pasadena Police Department.
+Bauer was never charged with a crime by the Pasadena Police Department, and the Los Angeles court system declined to pursue criminal charges.

 Bauer was suspended for two seasons by MLB in May of 2022, but the MLB players' association filed an appeal on his behalf and a three-person panel, led by independent arbitrator Martin Schienman, began hearing the case on May 23.